This post may contain affiliate links. Please read my disclosure policy.

 Sometimes lunch or even dinner around here can be just a salad, but not just a salad.
-Here in this healthy Celery and Pepper Salad, the underrated celery gets elevated with herbs, citrus, and other goodies you just must try.
+Here in this healthy Citrus Pepper and Celery Salad, the underrated celery gets elevated with herbs, citrus, and other goodies you just must try.
 So good, this could be lunch or dinner on it’s own!

 This Celery and Pepper Salad has quite a bit more going on than it’s humble title leads one to believe.